Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: Convex and Gradient H o lderian Continuous Case

 In this section, we study the convex case of the main formulation $(P)$, where $f$, $r$ and $c_i, i\in[m]$ are all smooth convex functions, and $\XX\subseteq \RR^n$ is a closed convex set.
 To emphasize the convexity of the current problem setting, we will call $(P)$ as $(CP)$ in this section.
 Suppose Assumption \ref{assumption:Holder-Grad} and Assumption \ref{assumption:Slater} hold.
 That is, we require $f$ and $c_i,i\in[m]$ to satisfy the gradient H\"olderian continuity condition, and we require $(CP)$ to satisfy Slater's condition and bounded level set condition.
-According to our discussion in Section \ref{subsection:Holder-NCVX}, we can adopt the convex upper surrogate function constructed by \eqref{eqn:Holder-surrogate} and obtain the following variant of CMMA.
+According to our discussion in Section \ref{subsection:Holder-NCVX}, we can adopt the convex upper surrogate function constructed by \eqref{eqn:Holder-surrogate} and obtain the following variant of CMMA. \shadowbox{ } To simplify the notation of the analysis, let us consider the special case where $\kappa_1=\kappa_2=\cdots=\kappa_m = \kappa$.
+We should notice that even the $\kappa_i$'s have different values, the following analysis still holds. \begin{assumption} The functions $f$ and $c_i,i\in[m]$ are all convex functions. \end{assumption} Next, we start the analysis of GHMA with the following descent result.